Fasunle/Fasunle/README.md

 # Full Stack Developer

 I am Kehinde Fasunle.
-I studied Biochemistry and Molecular Biology in Obafemi Awolowo University, Nigeria I have been motivated to become a software engineer when I took an introductory course on Computer Science in the university.
+I studied Biochemistry and Molecular Biology in Obafemi Awolowo University, Nigeria.
+I have been motivated to become a software engineer when I took an introductory course on Computer Science in the university.

 I am highly motivated to work either alone or with peers.
 I love to